rubensworks/article-privacy-decentralized/content/framework.md

-## Privacy-Preserving Federation Framework
+## Efficient Privacy-Preserving Federated Querying
 {:#framework}

-The goal of the proposed privacy-preserving federation framework, which is depicted in [](#overall-architecture), is to provide a high level overview of the components needed to support privacy-preserving querying within decentralised environments.
+The goal of the proposed efficient privacy-preserving federated query execution framework, which is depicted in [](#overall-architecture), is to provide a high level overview of the components needed to support privacy-preserving querying within decentralised environments.

 <figure id="overall-architecture">
 <img src="img/overall-architecture.svg" alt="[Privacy-Preserving Federated Querying Architecture]" class="figure-width-twothird">
 <figcaption markdown="block">
-The proposed Privacy-Preserving Federation Framework is composed of four core entities, namely requesters, query engines, aggregators, and pods.
+The proposed efficient privacy-preserving federated query execution framework is composed of four core entities, namely requesters, query engines, aggregators, and pods.
 </figcaption>
 </figure>

-### A High Level Overview of the Proposed Framework
+### Using Data Summaries for Efficient Querying

-Based on our use case from [](#use-case), we assume that multiple data pods exist, each potentially containing multiple privacy-constrained files.
+Based on the use case scenario presented in [](#use-case), we assume that multiple data pods exist, each potentially containing multiple privacy-constrained files.
 If clients want to read the contents of these files, they have to authenticate themselves to the respective data pod servers.
 Depending on each file's access control policy, the client may be authorised to read the full file contents or parts of it.

-Since realistic decentralised environments could easily contain hundreds or thousands of files, it can become inefficient for the client to query each of them.
+Since realistic decentralised environments could easily contain hundreds or thousands of files, it would be inefficient for the client to query each of them.
 For this reason, we make make use of the [_data summaries_](cite:cites summaries) concept in order to reduce the number of sources that need to be queried by the client.
 We assume that each data pod exposes a data summary for each separate file, which is subsequently aggregated by third-party aggregators, as depicted in [](#figure-privacy-federation-architecture).
 The figure provides an overview of a privacy-preserving federation with six access restricted sources and privacy-preserving summaries,